-Luckily there are ways to make this chore a little less difficult.
-Obviously, you will want to take advantage of as many tips as you can, so we have included a whole list of ideas for making your RV bed-making adventures a tad easier.
+Luckily there are ways to make this a little less difficult.
+Obviously, you will want to take advantage of as many tips as you can, so we have included a whole list of ideas to make this chore a tad easier.

 1. Layer sheets

 This simple tip works perfectly for little ones who have a tendency to wet the bed.
 That said, it can most certainly prove useful for any RVer.

 So, what is the tip?
 Layer the sheets!

 That’s right: When you make your bed, simply put two or three sheets on instead of the one.
 Then, when it comes time to change sheets, all you have to do is pull off the top layer to reveal a perfectly clean and comfy surface underneath.

 By putting a waterproof pad in-between, you can make changing a bedwetter’s sheets in the middle of the night a cinch.
 Otherwise, a simple mattress pad between layers will keep the bottom layers clean while keeping you super comfortable.